WebReflection/flatted/SPECS.md

 The output is always an `Array` that contains at index `0` the given value.

-If the value is an `Array` or an `Object`, per each property value passed through the callback, return the value as is if it's not an `Array`, an `Obejct`, or a `string`.
+If the value is an `Array` or an `Object`, per each property value passed through the callback, return the value as is if it's not an `Array`, an `Object`, or a `string`.

 In case it's an `Array`, an `Object`, or a `string`, return the index as `string`, associated through a `Map`.